shabeer-syed/ACEs/index.md

 Whilst most indicators are ready for use in your dataset (e.g. via merging a code list), some indicators requires you to apply rule-based algorithms as listed below.

 ### Brief outline
 //1.
-Merge each specific code list or the complete ACEs code list with your data file containing the target population (e.g. correct age and years):
+Merge each specific code list or the complete ACEs code list with your data file containing the target population (e.g. correct ages for children/mothers):
 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/merge%20codelist.png)

 //2.
 Convert continuous measures and apply appropriate cut-off scores *(e.g. alcohol units per week)* by "filtering" relevant data against the additional cut-off variable provided (i.e. data > cut_off)